Solvequill Blog · math · 7 min read · 55 views

 Published:

-Most linear-equation mistakes are not big conceptual gaps.
+Most linear-equation mistakes are not conceptual gaps.
 They are tiny bookkeeping slips: a minus sign moves, a term crosses the equals sign twice, or both sides are not treated equally.

 The main idea